 will print the list of available modules that start with the letters "gs".
 The -t switch will display the modules as a single column.

-module help: This option requires a module name (with or without version number) as an argument.
+module help: This option requires a module name (with or without a version number) as an argument.
 It will display additional information for the specified module; at minimum, a pointer to web documentation for the package should be delivered.

-module show: This option requires a module name (with or without version number) as an argument.
+module show: This option requires a module name (with or without a version number) as an argument.
 It will display the changes to the environment that would be done if the module were loaded.

-module load: This option requires one or more (space separated) module names (with or without version number) as an argument.
+module load: This option requires one or more (space separated) module names (with or without a version number) as an argument.
 For example,

 module load gaussian